dmolinagarcia/dromaius816/docs/README_65816.md

 # Guide for Emulating the 65816 Processor

 This document outlines the steps and recommendations for creating a file similar to `cpu_6502.c` but designed to emulate a 65816 processor.
 It follows the same philosophy of cycle-based emulation, adapting it to the specific features and improvements of the 65816 architecture.
-A task list is also provided to managed the upgrade from the 6502 to the 65817
+A task list is also provided to managed the upgrade from the 6502 to the 65816.

 ---

 ## Task List

   - [ ] Dissect the `CPU65816` completely.
 Remove any functionality and everything from its panel.
-  - [ ] Study the 65816 and identify diferences with the 6502
+  - [ ] Study the 65816 and identify differences with the 6502
-  - [ ] Create PINOUT for the CPU
+  - [x] Create PINOUT for the CPU
-  - [ ] Understand procesor cycle
+  - [x] Understand procesor cycle
     - [ ] Timing and bus behavior.
 I need to implement the BankAddress.
     - [ ] Should I change process phases?.
 I may need new steps
   - [ ] CPU Registers
     - [ ] Understand status register and how it changed between Emulation and Native
       - [ ] Implement Status Register
     - [ ] Understand remaining processor registers
+      - [ ] When and how registers change size?
+      - [ ] How does changing size affect the values stored¿?
       - [ ] Implement remaining registers.
     - [ ] Implement OPCODES Phase 1
       - [ ] Understand processor phases